TykTechnologies/tyk-operator/docs/getting-started.md

 ![dashboard-keys-page](./img/getting-started-keys.png)

 You have the option to create a new key either by selecting an existing Policy created for your API or by simply selecting your API.
-For this tutorial we are going to use an API.
+For this tutorial, we are going to use an API.

 To select `httpbin` API:

-- Scroll through your `API Name` list,
+- Scroll through your `API Name` list.
-- Use the `Search` field
+- Use the `Search` field.
 - Select the `httpbin` API that was previously created.

 You can leave all other options at their default settings.

 ![dashboard-keys-page-2](./img/getting-started-keys-2.png)

-Now, we will add configurations details to set an expiry time after which the key will expire, using `Configuration` section indicated by `3` in the above image.
+Now, we will add configurations details to set an expiry time.
+After the key expires, you can use `Configuration` section indicated by `3` in the image above.

 ![dashboard-keys-page-3](./img/getting-started-keys-3.png)

-Once you click `CREATE KEY`, a Key successfully generated pop-up will be displayed with the key.
+Once you click `CREATE KEY`, a Key successfully generated.
+Then, a pop-up will be displayed with the key.
 > You must save this somewhere for future reference as it will not be displayed again.
-Click `Copy to clipboard` and paste into a text document.
+Click `Copy to clipboard` and paste it into a text document.

 ![dashboard-keys-page-4](./img/getting-started-keys-4.png)

-That’s it, we have created a key - now we can try and use it.
+That’s it, we have created a key.
+Now we can try and use it.

 ```bash
 curl -H "Authorization: Bearer {Key ID}" localhost:8080/httpbin/get